Back to National Guide

 How We Calculate

 Estimates are based on surveyed trade rates for licensed tilers in the Sydney metro area.
 All prices include GST.
-Figures cover the splashback tiling itself.
+Figures cover the splashback tiling itself, including tiles, adhesive, grout, and installation labour.
 Benchtop installation, electrical work (adding or moving power points), and full kitchen renovations are separate costs.

 Know what you need?